Publication

 Is there a general accountability obligation?

-The GDPR adds a new general accountability obligation under which you must not only comply with these new rules, but also be able to demonstrate you comply with them.
+The GDPR adds a general accountability obligation under which you must not only comply with these rules, but also be able to demonstrate you comply with them.
 This means ensuring suitable policies are in place supported by audit and training.

 Are privacy impact assessments mandatory?

-A privacy impact assessment must be conducted where “high risk” processing is carried out.
+A data protection impact assessment must be conducted where “high risk” processing is carried out.
 This includes: (a) systematic and extensive profiling that produces legal effects or significantly affects individuals; (b) processing on a large scale either special categories of personal data or personal data relating to criminal convictions and offences; and (c) systematic monitoring of a publicly accessible area on a large scale (e.g. CCTV).
 Where the assessment indicates the risk cannot be mitigated, the controller must consult the relevant supervisory authority.

 In February 2019, the Commission approved and made public a list of the kind of processing operations which are subject to the requirement for a data protection impact assessment pursuant to the terms of GDPR.
 The list includes the following kind of processing operations: (i) a large-scale and regular processing of biometric personal data for unique identification of individual(s); (ii) processing genetic data for profiling which has legal effects on or similarly significantly affects relevant data subject(s); (iii) processing location data for profiling with legal effects on or similarly significantly affects relevant on data subject(s); (iv) a large-scale processing of personal data where the data have not been obtained directly from the data subjects and data subjects are not aware, and have not been informed of the processing; (v) the personal data processing is carried out by a controller not established in the EU and having its designated representative in EU is in the territory of Bulgaria; (vi) regular and systemic processing where data subjects are not informed of their rights; (vii) processing of child’s personal data in relation to direct offering of information society services; and (viii) large scale migration of personal data to new technologies.